Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Interpretation of unconventional findings from quantum oscillations

 In order to determine a relationship between the oscillations frequency and magnetic field, we make a first order derivative of $N$ as a function of $1/B$, \emph{i.e.}

 Next, we apply this phenomenological model to the frequency extracted from the FFT analysis and show the best fit of the experimental data to Eq.
-(9) in the Fig. 5(e) and (f).
-Interestingly, the fitting parameters $F_0$ and $C$ for EuO/KTO extracted from two different methods of analyzing quantum oscillations, the Landau plot and the FFT, are comparable (Table 1).
-Further, as displayed in Table 1, the carrier density calculated from the oscillations frequencies is smaller than the Hall carrier density for both interfaces, in line with previous reports \cite{fete2014large, MingYang2016, rubi2020aperiodic, harashima2013coexistence, yan2022ionic}.
+(10) {for EuO/KTO and LAO/STO} in the Fig. 5(e) and (f).
+Interestingly, the fitting parameters $F_0$ and $C$ for EuO/KTO extracted from two different methods of analyzing quantum oscillations, namely the Landau plot and the FFT, are comparable (Table 1).
+Further, as displayed in Table 1 {and discussed in detail later}, the density calculated from the oscillations frequencies is smaller than the Hall carrier density for all interfaces, in line with previous reports \cite{fete2014large, MingYang2016, rubi2020aperiodic, harashima2013coexistence, yan2022ionic}.

 Next, to examine the field dependence of the cyclotron mass, we estimate the energy difference between two consecutive Landau levels, as given below